All coverageHomeowners insurance

 Nationwide Private Client offers these added benefits:

-- Financial strength — Nationwide, a Fortune 100 company, is one of the largest and strongest diversified insurance and financial services organizations in the U.S. and is rated A1 by Moody's and A+ by both A.M.
-Best and Standard & Poor's.
+- Financial strength: Nationwide, a Fortune 100 company,4 is one of the largest and strongest diversified insurance and financial services organizations in the U.S. and is rated A1 by Moody’s and A+ by both AM Best and Standard & Poor’s.5

-- Charitable giving — Nationwide Private Client demonstrates a commitment to local communities through its Partners in Giving program, helping numerous lives each year.
-This supports Nationwide's belief in being a good corporate citizen where we work and live.
-Since 2000, the Nationwide Foundation, a nonprofit, private foundation, has contributed more than $430 million to charitable organizations across the U.S.
+- Charitable giving: At Nationwide, we strongly believe in being a good corporate citizen where we work and live.
+Since 2000, the Nationwide Foundation, a nonprofit, private foundation, has contributed more than $588 million to charitable organizations across the United States.